bkieft-usa/jgi_integration/readthedocs/run.md

     _Note_: to see the names of all possible attributes that you can view for each object (dataset or analysis), run a cell with the command `vars(<object>).keys()`.
 For example, `vars(analysis).keys()` or `vars(mx_dataset).keys()`.

     - To view the outputs on your system (which is mounted to the docker container), navigate to `$INTEGRATION_DIR/project_data/output_data` directory (see _setup.md_ if you do not have this directory) and view output files as you would normally on your local filesystem.

+## **Persistent Configuration and Motebook Files**

+*   The config file that you start with will contain a set of default parameters that can be used right from the outset, but these can be changed during your analysis and exploration of the data.
+Each time the config parameters are changed and the workflow is run, the last cell of the notebook will save the configuration file to a persistent directory in `/output_data/<your_project_name>/configs`.
+This configuration file can then be accessed in the future if you want to recreate the results from that particular run.

+*   Similarly, the notebook itself (which includes some logging/error printouts, plots, a configuration file path, and other cells you may have added) will be saved to a persistent directory in `/output_data/<your_project_name>/notebooks` to revisit.

 ## **Exiting the Workflow Container**